laurenramroop/laurenramroop.github.io/README.md

-## Welcome to Lauren Ramroop's Portfolio Website for CTP!
+### Welcome to Lauren Ramroop's Portfolio Website for CTP!
-# Lauren Ramroop

 # Hi, I'm Lauren, an AI and Data Science enthusiast with a passion for transforming data into actionable insights.
 With a strong foundation in machine learning algorithms and statistical analysis, I am currently an intern at Healthfirst, where I work with the HR team to develop AI-driven models that enhance business intelligence.

 I am skilled in Python, SQL, and AWS Redshift, and have hands-on experience with data visualization tools like PowerBI, Google Analytics, Tableau, and Qlik Sense.
 My work focuses on understanding HR business processes and using AI to improve decision-making and strategy.